DIDSR/breastPhantom/docs/running.rst

 Randomization
 -------------

 The phantom generation process is stochastic and relies upon a random number generator seed.
-This seed can be specified in the configuration file using the parameter *seed*, though the default behavior is to randomly generate a seed at runtime by reading from ``/dev/urandom``.
+This seed can be specified in the configuration file using the parameter *seed*, though the default behavior is to randomly generate a seed at runtime by calling `getrandom <https://manpages.ubuntu.com/manpages/jammy/en/man2/getrandom.2.html>`_.
 In this mode each time the breast phantom generation code is run with a fixed configuration file, a different random breast will be generated that is consistent with the configuration parameters.
 This allows for the generation of random breast textures at fixed glandularity, for example.